deeplearning4j/deeplearning4j/overview.md

 # What Is DeepLearning4j?

-DeepLearning4J is a java based toolkit for building, training and deploying Neural Networks.
+Deeplearning4j is a Java-based toolkit for building, training and deploying deep neural networks, the regressions and KNN.

-### DeepLearning4j Components
+### Deeplearning4j Components

-DeepLearning4J has the following sub-projects.
+Deeplearning4j has the following sub-projects.

 * **[DataVec](#datavec)** performs data ingestion, normalization and transformation into feature vectors
-* **[DeepLearning4j](#dl4j)** provides tools to configure neural networks and build computation graphs
+* **[Deeplearning4j](#dl4j)** provides tools to configure neural networks and build computation graphs
 * **[DL4J-Examples](#dl4jexamples)** contains working examples for classification and clustering of images, time series and text.
 * **[Keras Model Import](#keras)** helps import trained models from Python and Keras to DeepLearning4J and Java.
 * **[ND4J](#nd4j)** allows Java to access Native Libraries to quickly process Matrix Data on CPUs or GPUs.